ankitects/addon-docs/README.md

-While it is possible to develop Anki add-ons with just a plain text editor, you can make your life easier by using a proper code editor/IDE
-- please see the IDE & Type Hints section below for more information.
+While it is possible to develop Anki add-ons with just a plain text editor, you can make your life easier by using a proper code editor/IDE .
+Please see the IDE & Type Hints section below for more information.

 Anki is comprised of two parts: